How Much Does a Divorce Cost in Tennessee?

 Call us to start planning for your divorce today

 At Miller Upshaw Family Law, PLLC, we are committed to providing value to our clients in Nashville during their divorces and other family law disputes.
 Our clients can expect us to be forthright about what they can expect to pay and to make reasonable efforts to keep their costs manageable while still providing close personal service and high-quality advocacy.
 In historic Edgefield, our Downtown Nashville offices are within sight of the courthouse with easy access to free parking.
-Call us today at 615-454-9899 or contact us online to schedule a consultation with an experienced attorney.
+Call us today at 615-391-4200 or contact us online to schedule an in-person or video consultation with an experienced attorney.